dojo/routing/README.md

 The `Link` component is a wrapper around an `a` DOM element that enables consumers to specify an `outlet` to create a link to.
 It is also possible to use a static route by setting the `isOutlet` property to `false`.

-If the generated link requires specific path or query parameters that are not in the route then they can be passed via the `params` property.
+If the generated link requires specific path or query parameters that are not in the route, they can be passed via the `params` property.

 ```ts
 import { Link } from '@dojo/routing/Link';